schund/salt/README.md

 * nginx

-Install and configure nginx and PHP with php5-mysql.
+Installs and configures "nginx" and "PHP" with "php5-mysql".
 Shows the usage of Modules.

 Pillars
 =======